cwkingjr/windsor-estates/README.md

 ## Shiloh Village

-Burning: See images folder on the left
+Burning: See images at the bottom.

 Fire: https://shilohil.org/village-hall/fire-departments/